Helium superluminous SN 2021bnw : an explosion of a massive star with a pre-outburst: Evolutionary path to the eruption and explosion that led to

-The average sum of the ejecta mass and helium-rich CSM between best-fit models equals 26~\Msun{}, i.e. suspiciously close to the range of PPISN progenitors \citep{Woosley2017, Marchant2019, Renzo2020}.
+In our modelling we consider freely expanding ejecta which carry kinetic energy, i.e. the energy defined as a residual of the amount of explosion energy and gravitational energy of the central object.
+The higher the mass of a compact object (black hole), the higher should be the explosion energy to overcome the gravitational field created by the central compact object and allow the ejecta ($\sim 20$~\Msun{} in our case) to have certain kinetic energy (4--5~foe).
+Taking into account that 5~foe is already a quite high energy, we tend to conclude that a much higher energy is problematic to achieve in a realistic CC explosion.

+Because we suggest Ni-power as one of the energy sources supporting the light curve of SN\,2021bnw, \Ni{} has to be produced, consequently, high-mass PPISNe are not appropriate explanation according to our scenario.
+It might be that SN\,2021bnw is a combination of two episodes of interaction, therefore, PPISN mechanism can be considered suitable.
+We leave this possibility to explore in other studies.

+Below the low-mass PPISN limit, cores evolve without significant pair production, and follow the nuclear evolution of a massive star until iron-core formation.
+In our study we show that the total mass of ejecta and CSM is $\sim 26$\Msun{}.
+Adding a compact object of 2.5~\Msun{} (see though Table~2 in \citealt{Aloy2021}: 3.39~\Msun{} black hole for the extreme case 35OB-RRw) results in a 28.5~\Msun{} He star before it loses 7~\Msun{} to form surrounding CSM, which is suspiciously close to the range of PPISN progenitors.
+However, the core itself is about 21.5~\Msun{}, and cannot be considered as a He core of a possible PPISN progenitor.

 A general consensus is that the lowest mass of a helium core which can finalise its life as a PPISN ranges between 34~\Msun{} for evolution without mass-loss, and 48.5~\Msun{} for evolution which accounts for mass-loss, rotation, and magnetic field.
 We note that in any reliable PPISN scenario, the final mass of the progenitor preceding the terminal core collapse, i.e. after a sequence of pair-instability pulses, is 33.87--43.06~\Msun{}, which entirely collapses into a black hole.
 This terminal event occurs without mass ejection, ejected radioactive nickel, consequently, without a SN-like transient.